ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

    > You may power off the NMP main power via the Touch Panel.

-3. With the lavalier microphone powered on, quickly press the paring button **three** times to enter pairing mode.
+3. With the lavalier microphone powered on, quickly press the pairing button **three** times to enter pairing mode.

 4. Immediately proceed to power on the NMP main power via the Touch Panel, then the lavalier microphone will automatically pair with the NMP (the NMP has a built-in receiver)